InNoobWeTrust/tokoin_challenge/README.md

 - Stream file content line by line
 - On open bracket, begin storing values in temporary object store in memory
+- On closing of bracket yield the corresponding model object
-- Check for value matching with search term when iterating each line.
-If yes raise a flag so that object will be printed
+- Check for value matching with search term when iterating each object
-- On closing bracket, if the flag is raise, print the object in memory.
-And either printing object or not, clear memory to process new object
+- Matched object will be populated with additional metadata from relation with other data
+- Print the populated objects and skip the unmatched ones
 - On closing square bracket, stop processing

 ## Error logging